This is post five on my Igniting a Revolution Series.

 What are they hiding?

-It’s Difficult to become loyal to Local Brands
+It’s Difficult to Have Brand loyalty to Local Brands

-When I go to a supermarket preferably Pueblo or Selectos I try to buy the local items like Mushrooms that are grown in Aibonito, PR.
-With every visit I make, I support a local supermarket and I buy local produce.
+When I go to a supermarket preferably Pueblo or Selectos, I try to buy the local items like Mushrooms grown in Aibonito, PR.
+With every visit I make, I support a local supermarket, and I buy local produce.

 Cerveza Buyé and its Elves

-I sent a Facebook message via their page to the agency handling the social media account and asked if they could verify if Buyé was Vegan friendly.
+I sent a Facebook message via their page to the agency handling the social media account and asked if they could verify if Buyé were Vegan-friendly.
 After explaining to them several reasons why a Beer might not be vegan, they replied that yes their beer was vegan.

-When I asked for the name of the person who provided me the answer, they responded that they where anonymous elves working in the background and could not expose their identity.
+When I asked for the name of the person who provided me the answer, they responded that they were anonymous elves working in the background and could not expose their identity.

 Elves = Inexperienced Agency handling social accounts